1. Write a student budget

 Studying at uni is an awesome time in your life, and you should enjoy all the perks and social experiences that come with it.
 Follow our tips and stay mindful of your goals to help keep you on track with spending and saving.
 Also, do your bit in group assignments — it's just good karma.

-*Simply deposit at least $200 each month into your USaver Ultra transaction account or your linked USaver savings account from a non-UBank account (for example your salary).
-The bonus variable interest will then be applied to balances in your USaver savings account (and not your Ultra transaction account) the following calendar month.
-Remember, you’ll need to ensure that the total balance across all your USaver and USaver Ultra accounts (including joint accounts but not SMSF accounts) does not exceed $200,000 to be eligible for the bonus interest.
+*Simply deposit at least $200 each month into your USpend transaction account or your linked USave savings account from a non-UBank account (for example your salary).
+The bonus variable interest will then be applied to balances in your USave savings account (and not your USpend transaction account) the following calendar month.
+Remember, you’ll need to ensure that the total balance across all your USave and USpend accounts (including joint accounts) does not exceed $250,000 to be eligible for the bonus interest.